A well-trained geologist should have a good grasp of four areas of fundamental skills, although they may specialize in one or another:

 - Provide a framework for development and management of disposal sites for hazardous and toxic wastes.

 Computer programming and knowledge of mathematics play increasingly important roles in geology.
 In some instances they are essential in the transformation of instrumental measurements in the laboratory and the field into usable information about the Earth.
-In others, they are used to create numerical models that seek to simulate geological processes, such as those active in rivers and groundwaters, sediment dispersal and accumulation patterns, and igneous and convective processes in the Earth's interior.
+In others, they are used to create numerical models that simulate geological processes, such as those active in rivers and groundwater, sediment erosion and accumulation patterns, and igneous and convective processes in the Earth's interior.
+Even traditional geoscience career paths in mining and energy resources now rely heavily on numerical analysis, including geophysical data processing, statistical modeling, and machine learning.